tobyhodges/python_packaging/episodes/02-packages.Rmd

 Python package, but if we wish, we can use them to control what is or isn't visible at package-level scope, or to perform any additional setup.

+TODO: This needs an interactive exercise.
+What happens without importing anything in __init__?

 Consider the `__init__.py` file in the `models` directory.
 Let's add the following
 lines: